 Perhaps the easiest trick for making brown rice taste better is to add garlic salt.
 Simply shake it on right after straining out any leftover water, mix it up, and serve.

-Serve your brown rice with a simple grilled chicken breast and it will taste like it came from a restaurant if you use bouillon.
-Just add a cube or the granules into the water when you’re boiling your rice to boost that flavor.
+Serve your brown rice with a simple grilled chicken breast, which will taste like it came from a restaurant if you use bouillon.
+When boiling your rice, throw a cube or granules into the water to boost the flavor.

-For a one-dish delight or a heartier side, add a can of black beans, pinto beans, or red beans to your brown rice.
+Add a can of black beans, pinto beans, or red beans to your brown rice for a one-dish delight on the heartier side.
 You can season it with a hint of salt and cumin to give it a Tex-Mex taste, perfect for serving with your taco night.